-Scorpio Mining acquired PRG in 2010, thereby acquiring the San Rafael and El Cajón projects.
+Scorpio Mining acquired PRG in 2010, thereby acquiring the San Rafael and El Cajón properties.
 On March 16, 2011, Scorpio Mining acquired five mineral concessions from Grupo Industrial Minera Mexico S.A. de C.V. in the Cosalá district immediately adjacent to its existing concessions.
-From 2010 through to present, Scorpio Mining has continued exploration in the San Rafael and El Cajón area.
-The current resource estimates include the San Rafael deposit.
+From 2010 through to present, the Company has continued exploration across its holdings, including the San Rafael and El Cajón areas.
+The current resource estimate includes San Rafael.
 No updated resource can be reported for the El Cajón deposit until the concession boundaries have been confirmed by the DGRM.
 For further information see "General Development of the Business - Operations - Three Year History".